Aegis Education Alliance Alabama

 • Membership

-Empowering Education in AlabamaEmpowering Education in AlabamaEmpowering Education in Alabama
+Empowering Education Choice & Freedom in AlabamaEmpowering Education Choice & Freedom in AlabamaEmpowering Education Choice & Freedom in Alabama

 Welcome to Aegis Education Alliance Alabama!

-Our mission is to protect, support, and safeguard the rights of non-public school (NPS) education programs, ensuring they have access to flexible, customized educational options that meet the diverse needs of students across the state.
-We advocate for these rights under both current and future laws and funding programs
+Our mission is to protect, support, and safeguard the rights of non-public school (NPS) education programs, ensuring students have access to flexible, customized educational options that meet the diverse needs of students across the state.

 Support Aegis Education Alliance Alabama Today